As investors and consumers seek sustainability, companies transform their approach to solving some of the world’s biggest challenges.

 While big data represents opportunity, it’s also a big challenge: What ESG metrics should industries report on?
 Which ones are so closely tied to company performance that they can’t be ignored?
 After all, hazardous waste disposal may pose a significant ESG risk for a chemicals company, but not a professional services firm.

-To answer those questions, the Sustainability Accounting Standards Board in 2018 published voluntary guidelines mapping material ESG issues to 11 sectors.
-This recent shift to pinpoint ESG factors that could hamper growth or increase costs for a particular industry is a crucial one, professionals say, because it promises more relevant information and greater insight into the risks and opportunities companies are facing.
+To answer those questions, the Sustainability Accounting Standards Board published voluntary guidelines mapping material ESG issues to 11 sectors.
+This shift to pinpoint ESG factors that could hamper growth or increase costs for a particular industry is a crucial one, professionals say, because it promises more relevant information and greater insight into the risks and opportunities companies are facing.

 Another sustainability theme is the adoption of renewable energy across industries.
 This is happening as costs for wind and solar have plummeted and technologies improve.
 Examples include data centers pledging to go “carbon negative” with wind and solar, and “green” buildings becoming mainstream.

 We are still awaiting breakthroughs in clean battery technology that would allow us to power everything from air conditioners to airplanes when the wind doesn’t blow and the sun doesn’t shine.
 But even electric aviation, an idea that once seemed out of reach, is closer than you might think.
 Eviation’s electric prototype plane, unveiled in 2019 with an 8,200-pound battery and a range of 650 miles, is proof of that.